llm-platform-security/SecGPT/README.md

 ## Installation
 To set up the environment, we suggest using Conda to install all necessary packages.
 Conda installation instructions can be found [here](https://docs.anaconda.com/free/miniconda/miniconda-install/).
 The following setup assumes Conda is installed and is running on a Linux/macOS system (though Windows should work too).

-First, create the conda environment,
+First, create the conda environment:

 ```sh
 conda create -n secgpt python=3.9